Arethusa (nymph): In music

 Karol Szymanowski, Polish classical music composer, named "The Fountain of Arethusa" first of his three poems entitled "Myths" for violin and piano.

 The Saucy Arethusa is an 18th-century song about a British naval ship named after Arethusa.
-A song on the album Her Majesty the Decemberists by The Decemberists called "Shanty for the Arethusa" is about a different ship called Arethusa.
 A movement of Benjamin Britten's oboe piece Six Metamorphoses After Ovid is entitled "Arethusa."
 Italian composer Ottorino Respighi composed a tone poem titled "Aretusa".

 Also Ralph Vaughan Williams, the English classical music composer, composed "Sea Songs", a quick march for both brass band and wind band written in 1923, used a Morris Dance tune 'The Royal Princess' which was also known by the title 'The Arethusa', alongside two other shanty tunes 'Admiral Benbow' and 'Portsmouth'.

 'The Princess Royal' is one of the most celebrated of Turlough O'Carolan's compositions, largely because of its association with the words of the song 'The Aretusa', to which it was set by Shield toward the end of the eighteenth century.
 The song of 'The Aretusa' originally appeared in a small opera or musical entertainment called 'The Lock and Key', which was acted in 1796.
 The Princess Royal was composed for the eldest daughter in Carolan's time of The MacDermott Roe of Coolavin.
 (There is also an English folk tune, of fairly wide distribution in England, which is entitled 'The Princess Royal' but has no connection with Carolan's melody.)